dolphindb/release/1.30/README.md

 > New Features

+- Added new configuration parameters *memLimitOfQueryResult* and *memLimitOfTaskGroupResult* to restrict the memory usage of the intermediate and final results of queries; new function `getQueryStatus` to monitor the memory usage and execution status of the query. (**1.30.19**)
+- Added new functions `isPeak` and `isValley` to determine if the current element is the peak/valley of the neighboring elements. (**1.30.19**)
+- Added new function `rowAt(X, Y)`.
+Return the element in each row of *X* based on the index specified by the corresponding element of Y. (**1.30.19**)
+- Added new functions `rowImin` and `rowImax` to get the index of the extreme value in each row. (**1.30.19**)
+- Added new machine learning function `gmm` to support Gaussian mixture model (GMM) clustering algorithms. (**1.30.19**)
+- Added new function `valueChanged` to detect the change between elements by comparing the current element with adjacent elements.  (**1.30.19**)
+- Added new functions `msum2` and `tmsum2` to calculate the sum of squares in a sliding window. (**1.30.19**)
+- Added new functions `prevState` and `nextState` to find the element with a different state before/after the current element.
+(Consecutive elements with the same value are considered to be of the same state.)  (**1.30.19**)
+- Added new function `getSupportBundle`.
+Return a file of support bundle containing system configuration and database information. (**1.30.19**)
+- Added new functions `topRange` and `lowRange`.
+For each element in *X*, return the maximum length of a window to the left of *X* where it is the max/min.
+The functions are also supported in the reactive state engine (`createReactiveStateEngine`). (**1.30.19**)
+- Added new parameter `cumPositiveStreak` for the reactive state engine (`createReactiveStateEngine`). (**1.30.19**)
+- Added new streaming engine double ownership reactive state engine (`createDoubleOwnershipReactiveStateEngine`) with support for parallel computing of data with 2 grouping methods and different metrics. (**1.30.19**)
+- Introduced new table object “IPCInMemoryTable“, interprocess in-memory table.
+Added related functions `createIPCInMemoryTable`, `loadIPCInMemoryTable`, `dropIPCInMemoryTable` and `readIPCInMemoryTable`.
+Interprocess in-memory table can be used in streaming scenarios to enable efficient data transfer between the DolphinDB server and client on the same machine. (**1.30.19**)
+- Added new function `stretch` to stretch a vector evenly to the specified length. (**1.30.19**)
+- Added new function `getTransactionStatus` to get the status of transactions.
+Added new command `imtForceGCRedolog` to skip the garbage collection of a transaction with the specified ID. (**1.30.19**)
+- Added new module "ops" for database operations.
+This module contains some commonly-used scripts for operations such as cancelling unfinished jobs in the cluster, viewing disk usage of a DFS table, deleting recovering partitions, closing inactive sessions, etc. (**1.30.19**)
+- Added new function `setLogLevel` to dynamically adjust the log level on the current node. (**1.30.19**)
 * Added new function `cells` to retrieve multiple cells from a matrix by the specified row and col indices. (**1.30.18**)
 * Added new function `randDiscrete` for sampling from a discrete probability distribution. (**1.30.18**)
 * Added new functions `dynamicGroupCumsum` and `dynamicGroupCumcount`, and their state functions in the reactive state streaming engine. (**1.30.18**)